giswqs/geog-312/book/python/07_files.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/giswqs/geog-312/blob/main/book/python/07_files.ipynb)

+## Overview

-This notebook introduces how to work with files and handle exceptions in Python, with a focus on geospatial data.
-Working with files is a common task in geospatial programming, whether you are reading data from a file, writing results to a file, or processing large datasets.
-Exception handling is crucial for writing robust code that can handle errors gracefully.
+This lecture introduces techniques for working with files and handling exceptions in Python, focusing on their importance in geospatial programming.
+Managing files effectively is crucial when reading, writing, or processing geospatial data.
+Exception handling is equally important as it allows your programs to gracefully manage errors, ensuring that your code remains robust and reliable even in the face of unexpected issues.

+## Learning Objectives

+By the end of this lecture, you should be able to:

+- Read from and write to files in Python, with a particular focus on handling geospatial data.
+- Implement exception handling using `try`, `except`, and `finally` blocks to manage errors that may occur during file operations.
+- Combine file handling and exception handling to create robust and reliable geospatial applications.
+- Develop the skills to identify and manage common issues in file processing, such as missing files, corrupt data, or formatting errors.
+- Ensure that your geospatial programs can handle real-world data scenarios effectively by using best practices for file and exception handling.

 +++